UI-Research/mobility-from-poverty/README.md

 # GitHub

-## GitHub Standard
+## GitHub Standards

 * Do not work on the `master` branch.
 * **Do not add any data to the repository.** Each subfolder should contain a `data/` folder for intermediate and final data files.
 The `data/` folder should be added to the `.gitignore`.
-* If you are using files or scripts created by others, be sure to regularly pull from the master branch.
+* Regularly pull from the remote `master` branch to keep your local and remote branches up-to-date.
+Most merges will automatically resolve.
+[Here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line) are tips for resolving other merge conflicts.
 * The use of [GitHub issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) is encouraged.

 ## GitHub Workflow

 1. Check out a branch with your first name in lowercase.
 Additional branching is allowed but merge all changes into your main branch.
 2. Commit changes regularly with detailed commit messages.
 3. Regularly push your code to your remote branch on GitHub.
 4. To contribute to the `master` branch, put in a Pull Request.
 Tag Aaron R. Williams as a reviewer (@awunderground).
 Briefly describe what the PR does.